 Instead of buying into the idea that you have to overspend to have a merry Christmas, you can celebrate Christmas on a budget.
 And, trust me, it’s as much – if not more – fun!

-The key to having an affordable Christmas is to make a Xmas budget, plan ahead and prioritize.
+The keys to having an affordable Christmas is to make a Xmas budget, plan ahead and prioritize.
 My frugal ideas for Christmas cover the full range of holiday expenditures – from food to decorations to greeting cards.

 Frugal Christmas Ideas